mongodb/docs/source/includes/cluster-settings/cluster-naming-conventions.rst

-.. admonition:: Cluster Tier & API Naming Conventions
+.. note:: Cluster Tier & API Naming Conventions
-   :class: note

    For purposes of management with the :ref:`Atlas API <atlas-api>`, cluster tier names that are prepended with ``R`` instead of an ``M`` (``R40``